October 24th 2019

 It should be noted that these inquiries are not orders, nor indications thereof, and that the amount of inquiries exceeds the Company’s expected production capacity over the coming five years.
 In addition, parts of the inquiries relate to geographies where the Company does not plan to operate over the coming five years.

 Due to the interest from potential customers and the Company’s market analysis the Company considers its solution and offer to be commercially viable and attractive.
-The Company has since the listing on Nasdaq First North Growth Market focused on the industrialization of the system’s design, construction and production.
+The Company has since the listing on Nasdaq First North Growth Market focused on the industrialisation of the system’s design, construction and production.
 As previously stated, two systems are planned to be installed in Morocco in a verification project together with Masen, during the fourth quarter of 2019.
 Further, two additional systems are planned to be installed in a verification project in Sweden during the fourth quarter of 2019.
 In 2020, in addition to the installations previously stated, the Company is set to carry out installations of two smaller commercial projects, equivalent of 50 kW each, and a verification project with Masdar during the second quarter of 2020, equivalent of 50 kW.
 In addition, the Company plans to carry out one final internal product verification project, equivalent of 50 kW, before the Company is expected to reach volume production from mid-2021.
 On an aggregated basis the plan for 2020 is to install systems equivalent of 200 kW.

 In connection with the proposed Rights Issue the Company has decided to reschedule the release of its Q3 2019 Interim Report to November 25, 2019.